KristiyanGeorgiev1996/ThePythonWay/02.Programming-Fundamentals-Python/01.Tasks-Programming-Fundamentals-with-Python/READMe.md

 # Programming Fundamentals with Python - Solved Tasks

 This file contains a collection of tasks that have been solved as part of the **Programming Fundamentals with C#** course.
-The original tasks were part of the C# curriculum, but here they are reimplemented in JavaScript as a way to practice and master the language.
+The original tasks were part of the C# curriculum, but here they are reimplemented in Python as a way to practice and master the language.
 The tasks have contributed to strengthening the understanding of fundamental programming concepts and C# syntax.

 ## Technologies and Topics Covered: